rapid7/metasploit-framework/MSF6-Feature-Proposals.md

 Provide a means for the community to document changes to how Metasploit works (developer and user), unify various documentation resources.

-## Dropping native Windows support

-Windows support consumes 90% of our time building open source installers, but supports 1% of the downloads.
-Also, running Linux in Windows is much easier with Windows 10 and VMs, and performs considerably better.
-As Metasploit becomes more multi-processed, being able to support Unix domain sockets would simplify some of the security models as well, in the default case.
-Let's focus on macOS and Linux as primary supported targets.

 ## Make Metasploit Higher-performance / lighter weight

 As subcomponents get carved off (external database service, external listeners), they should be implemented in a lighter weight way.
 We have some prototypes of the database web service rewritten in golang, and a persistent payload generation service that can be used my a client-only `msfvenom`-like tool can speed up execution considerably.